Wonderful Wonderful (The Killers album): Background

 Brandon Flowers revealed in May 2015 that he and Dave Keuning were exchanging ideas for the Killers' fifth studio album.
 The four members reconvened in October 2015, a few months earlier than originally planned.
 The band began working on the album at their own Battle Born Studios and also rented houses in Joshua Tree National Park and San Diego.
 They briefly recorded with Ryan Tedder and other producers in Los Angeles before beginning to work with Jacknife Lee, who had been recommended to them by U2 frontman Bono.
 Lee worked with the band between September 2016 and May 2017 at his home studio in Topanga, California, and at National SouthWestern Recording studios in Las Vegas, Nevada.
 Lee produced all tracks on the album alongside the Killers, with additional production by Erol Alkan on "The Man" and Stuart Price on "Out of My Mind".

 In May 2016, it was announced that bassist Mark Stoermer would take an extended break from touring with the band.
 However, he continued work on the album, forging many of the tracks alongside Flowers.
 "He stopped touring with us and it ended up being a blessing for the band.
 He was much more eager to go to the studio, he felt like he had a monkey off his back, he really contributed a lot to this record."
-Keuning also announced a hiatus from touring in August 2017, shortly after the album's recording, although he would remain a member of the band.
+Keuning also announced a hiatus from touring in August 2017, shortly after the album's recording, although he would remain with the band.

 After celebrating the 10th anniversary of their second album Sam's Town by holding a few concerts, Flowers realized they wanted to make an actual record and not just "slap a bunch of songs together".
-He stated Wonderful Wonderful is the closest thing they have done to their 2006 album.
+He stated Wonderful Wonderful is the closest thing they have done to their 2006 album, Sam's Town.
 According to him, the idea for the title of the album came when he was in the desert and saw a storm coming: "I thought 'wonderful, wonderful' and I was able to use it in a song that I wrote with Mark, our bass player, and it ended being an important part of the record."

 The Killers enlisted Dire Straits vocalist and lead guitarist Mark Knopfler for a guitar part on "Have All the Songs Been Written?".
 Australian musician Alex Cameron contributed lyrics to some tracks, including "Run for Cover", which was originally written for the band's third studio album, Day & Age (2008).